torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 Some unintuitive results: in a case-sensitive collation, "abc" comes before "ABC" (lowercase first!), but "abd" comes _after_ "ABC" because the letter mismatch takes priority over the case mismatch.
 Likewise, "ápple" comes after "Apple" (in most locales) because the diacritic is higher priority than uppercase.

+## `MATCH` and Full-Text Search

+The `MATCH` operator queries a full-text-search (FTS) index.

+Its _first_ parameter is an expression that evaluates to the text to be searched.
+This must correspond to an existing full-text index, or the query will fail to compile.

+**STATUS:** (Nov 2017) The expression must be a property reference, not anything more complex.

+Its _second_ parameter is a search string.

+### FTS Search-String Syntax

+The search string in a `MATCH` expression is (currently) passed directly to SQLite’s FTS4 search engine, so its [syntax][19] is specified by FTS4.
+A summary:

+* Search terms (words) are separated by whitespace.
+* If there are multiple terms, by default the text must contain all of them.
+* A term ending in `*` will match any word beginning with that prefix.
+* A term starting with “`^`” only matches at the start of the text.
+* A series of terms enclosed in double-quotes is a **phrase**; the terms must appear adjacent to each other in that order in the text.
+* Parentheses can be used to group terms/phrases into a larger term.
+* The special words `OR`, `AND`, and `NOT` (capitalized!) can be used between terms/phrases as boolean operators.
+* The special word `NEAR` can be used between two terms/phrases to specify that they must appear near each other: within 10 words by default, but you can customize this by appending a “`/`” and a number, e.g. `NEAR/5`.

+### Word Matching

+Full-text search is _always_ case-insensitive.
+Its diacritic sensitivity (whether it ignores accent marks) is configured when the FTS index is created.
+Thus, a `MATCH` expression is not affected by a `COLLATE` clause.

+Matching is affected by stemming and stop-words, if those are available in the selected language and enabled in the index.

+* **Stemming** causes different forms of the same word to match, so (in English) “bigger” matches “big” and “biggest”.
+* **Stop-words** are common but low-significance words, like English “the” and “are”, that are ignored completely in order to keep down the size of the index.

+**STATUS:** (Nov 2017) Stemming is currently available for Danish, Dutch, English, Finnish, French, German, Hungarian, Italian, Norwegian, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish.
+Stop-words are used in English and French.

+**STATUS:** (v2.0) The FTS indexer considers words to be sequences of Unicode alphabetic characters separated by non-alphabetic characters.
+This is true of most languages, but many Asian languages like Japanese, Chinese and Thai do not normally use whitespace to separate words; FTS will not work with such text.
+(Finding word breaks in these languages is difficult and will require 3rd party libraries like [Mecab][20] or Apple’s [NSLinguisticTagger][21].)

 ## Top-Level Query, and `SELECT`

 The `SELECT` statement has so many parameters, all of which are optional, that it makes a lot more sense to encode them as a dictionary with the following keys: